What is highway hypnosis?

 Applied to the context of driving, focusing too harshly on the actions being performed can worsen the skill.

-- A person truly experiencing highway hypnosis automatically scans their surroundings for threats and potential dangers and alerts the brain to these.
+- A person genuinely experiencing highway hypnosis automatically scans their surroundings for threats and potential dangers and alerts the brain to these.

 - A tired driver experiences tunnel vision and reduced awareness of their surroundings.

-The difference between the two is that it is possible to experience automaticity while awake, whilst driving when tired can lead to falling asleep.
+The difference between the two is that it is possible to experience automaticity while awake while driving when tired can lead to falling asleep.

 To book your free consultation to discuss how hypnosis can benefit you, please complete the form below.
 Alternatively, telephone us on 01803 500300.